-- it is untrue or misleading, and - the person making it knows that it is, or might be, untrue or misleading. - FRAUD BY FAILING TO DISCLOSE INFORMATION: an offence is committed where a person dishonestly fails to disclose to another person information which he is under a legal duty to disclose, and intends, by failing to disclose the information to: - make a gain for himself or another, or - cause loss to another or to expose another to a risk of loss. - FRAUD BY ABUSE OF POSITION: an offence is committed where a person occupies a position in which he is expected to safeguard, or not to act against, the financial interests of another person, dishonestly abuses that position, and intends, by means of the abuse of that position to: - make a gain for himself or another, or - cause loss to another or to expose another to a risk of loss.
+- it is untrue or misleading, and - the person making it knows that it is, or might be, untrue or misleading.

+FRAUD BY FAILING TO DISCLOSE INFORMATION: an offence is committed where a person dishonestly fails to disclose to another person information, which he is under a legal duty to disclose, and intends, by failing to disclose the information to:

+- make a gain for himself or another, or - cause loss to another or to expose another to a risk of loss.

+FRAUD BY ABUSE OF POSITION: an offence is committed where a person occupies a position in which he is expected to safeguard, or not to act against, the financial interests of another person, dishonestly abuses that position, and intends, by means of the abuse of that position to:

+- make a gain for himself or another, or - cause loss to another or to expose another to a risk of loss.

+In addition the Act introduces new offences in relation to obtaining services dishonestly, possessing, making and supplying articles for use in frauds

-- 13. The term fraud is used to describe such acts as deception, bribery, forgery, extortion, corruption, theft, conspiracy, embezzlement, misappropriation, false representation, concealment of material facts and collusions. - 14.
-This policy therefore covers all financial impropriety including theft or corruption, which are described in more detail below: - According to the 1968 Theft Act 'a person shall be guilty of theft if he dishonestly appropriates property belonging to another with the intention of permanently depriving the other of it'. - Corruption is the offering, giving, soliciting or acceptance of an inducement or reward that may influence the actions taken by the audited body, its members or employees.
+The term fraud is used to describe such acts as deception, bribery, forgery, extortion, corruption, theft, conspiracy, embezzlement, misappropriation, false representation, concealment of material facts and collusions.

+- 12. This policy therefore covers all financial impropriety including theft or corruption, which are described in more detail below: - According to the 1968 Theft Act 'a person shall be guilty of theft if he dishonestly appropriates property belonging to another with the intention of permanently depriving the other of it'.